RestDocArchive/specification/specification.md

 ### 2.3 Validation

 _Validations_ define means to check the content of parameters.
 Validations are a set of type/pattern pairs with _type_ defining the validation type and _pattern_ containing the regular expression to apply.
 Currently the only supported type is _match_.
-Multiple entries within one validation set are disjunctive, so the entries are ORed.
+Multiple entries within one validation set are disjunctive, so the entries are OR'ed.

 ### 2.4 Method